akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 ## Transactional Source

-The @apidoc[Transactional.source](Transactional$) emits a @scaladoc[ConsumerMessage.TransactionalMessage](akka.kafka.ConsumerMessage$$TransactionalMessage) which contains topic, partition, and offset information required by the producer during the commit process.
-Unlike with @scaladoc[ConsumerMessage.CommittableMessage](akka.kafka.ConsumerMessage$$CommittableMessage), the user is not responsible for committing transactions, this is handled by a @apidoc[Transactional.flow](Transactional$) or @apidoc[Transactional.sink](Transactional$).
+The @apidoc[Transactional.source](Transactional$) emits a @apidoc[ConsumerMessage.TransactionalMessage] which contains topic, partition, and offset information required by the producer during the commit process.
+Unlike with @apidoc[ConsumerMessage.CommittableMessage], the user is not responsible for committing transactions, this is handled by a @apidoc[Transactional.flow](Transactional$) or @apidoc[Transactional.sink](Transactional$).

 This source overrides the Kafka consumer property `isolation.level` to `read_committed`, so that only committed messages can be consumed.